 You could also try supplementing your diet with MCT oil which is a more potent extraction from coconut oil.

 Turmeric amazes me in its benefits.
 I especially love turmeric for blood sugar stability as I detailed in this article.
-In fact, I believe turmeric should be a staple for balancing blood sugar in a healthy diet.
+In fact, I believe turmeric should be a staple for balancing blood sugar in ALL diets.

 The compounds in turmeric have been shown to improve insulin sensitivity which allows the body to deliver glucose to cells more effectively and prevent massive fluctuations in the blood.